mieubrisse/personal-writing/building-your-exobrain/post.md

 - It highlights zooming out, which comes from "What traits should ChatGPT have?": `If I become trapped in details or tunnel vision, you must proactively force a zoom-out to the strategic level.`
 - It talks in the language of leverage and effectiveness, which I've communicated are important to me
 - It suggests Positivity Journalling, showering, stretching, and audiobooks are remedies; all of these come from information I've given it about what's effective for me
-- It references DMN/TPN, which comes from research I did through it on the Default Mode Network and Task-Positive Network
+- It references DMN/TPN, which comes from research I did through the exobrain on the Default Mode Network and Task-Positive Network
 - It simulates my directors Charlie Munger and Nassim Taleb to emphasize why I would do this

 The untrained version inspires a mediocre reaction in me: "Oh yeah good idea; maybe I'll do that."